bposzewiecka/phaseDancerViewer/README.md

 ### Step 3: Loading the configuration file

-Click on the button "Load the configuration file" to load metadata of sample and created contigs.
+Click on the button "Load the configuration file" to load the metadata of samples and created contigs.
 This step may be repeated if the configuration file will change.